 Information is power.
 And green-building information is, seemingly, everywhere.
 Below you will find links to resources to help you learn more about the importance of greening our schools, new and existing.
 Many more can be found by searching such key words as high-performance green schools, healthy schools, LEED for Schools, energy-efficient schools, greening K12 curriculum, etc.

 If you wish to add a resource website to this listing, send your suggestion to email@example.com.
 Your submission will be vetted by the Chapter’s volunteer leadership.

 The links provided below are shown for reference only.
 The USGBC South Florida Chapter is not responsible nor can be held liable for any linked content, claims or representations within the websites listed.

 Of course, we start our Green Schools Resources List with the US Green Building Council.
 The USGBC provides a wealth of resources and education tied to this critically important subject.
-Here are three outstanding pages well worth a click and your time:
+In addition the links provided elsewhere on this webpage, check out:

 The Environmental Protection Agency has several webpages devoted to elementary-aged children, their parents and teachers: Environmental Kids Club; Energy Star Kids

 The US Department of Energy offers green energy K-12 lesson plans and activities that are downloadable here.
 Topics include Energy Basics, Energy Efficiency and Conservation, Environment, Solar Energy and more.